pybind/pybind11/docs/advanced/misc.rst

 ================================

 Docstrings are generated at the time of the declaration, e.g. when ``.def(...)`` is called.
-At this point argument and return types should be known to pybind11.
+At this point parameter and return types should be known to pybind11.
 If a custom type is not exposed yet through a ``py::class_`` constructor or a custom type caster, its C++ type name will be used instead to generate the signature in the docstring: